How Keeping Bank Fees Down Can Reduce the Cost of Banking

 Best Ways for Keeping Bank Fees Down

 • Will you use the ATM frequently?
-Choose a bank with an ATM nearby in order to cut down on the cost of using another bank's ATM machine.
+Choose a bank with an ATM nearby to reduce the cost of using another bank's ATM.

 • Will you write a lot of checks?
-A free checking account that offers unlimited check writing will eliminate charges for exceeding check writing limits.
+A free checking account that offers unlimited check writing will end charges for exceeding check writing limits.

 • Will you keep a minimum balance?
-If you will maintain a certain balance, consider a bank that offers free services to customers that keep a minimum amount in the account.
+If you will maintain a certain balance, consider a bank that offers free services to customers who keep a minimum amount in the account.

 Was this helpful?